 Taking on your company’s payroll with QuickBooks Online?
 Knowing what you’re up against ahead of time will make your setup tasks much easier.

 Payroll is probably the most complex element of small business accounting.
-Not only are you directly responsible to your employees, but you also have to make sure you’re handling everything related to benefits and payroll taxes correctly.
+You are directly responsible to your employees, and you also have to make sure you’re handling everything related to benefits and taxes correctly.

 Whether you’re switching from a manual system to QuickBooks Online, or you’ve just hired your first employee, you’ll soon discover that the site can make your payroll-related tasks much more organized and accurate – speeding up the process tremendously.